erikaangela/toDoList-app/README.md

 ### Project Goals

 * Apply React and Redux.
-* Properly apply use of request methods (GET, POST, PUT, ...).
+* Properly apply use of REST principles.
 * Apply router, portals for app flow.
 * Responsive.